self20/Moustache/README.md

 Note: for now, it is not possible for the new user to change their username, because it might be dynamically used for torrent pathes.
 Ask your friend’s preference before chosing a name.

+### Troubleshooting ###

+Logs are stored in `/path/to/moustache/var/logs`.
+Also, when errors related to Moustache are caught, they are sent to syslog.

 ### KNOWN ISSUES ###

 - TODO: Only handle transmission client for now.
 Ask for new client or make a PR.